CelestinaDragoni/open-joystick-display/README.md

 ![Open Joystick Display](https://ojdproject.com/images/logo-dark.png)

 # Open Joystick Display
 **A powerful and easy to use streamer-ready overlay for your joystick or gamepad.
 Completely free and open source.**

+## Important Notice
+As of version 2.3 I will no longer be supporting 32-bit builds of any platform.
+You can read more here: [https://ojdproject.com/goodbye-32bit](https://ojdproject.com/goodbye-32bit)

+## Changelog
 ### Version 2.3 (New)
 * Multi-Player Support Using Chromium Driver
 * Switch Pro Controller Themes
 * Security Updates
+* End of 32-But Support

 ### Version 2.2
 * Remote Joystick/Network Support (OJD Server)